From the archive, originally posted by: [ spectre ]

 There has been a very informed discussion on these pages recently,

-IF YOU GIVE A PRESS CONFERENCE
+IT’S NOT CONSPIRACY IF THEY GAVE A PRESS CONFERENCE

 January 26, 1998